 The object types available in the Workflow tab on the Edit Assessment page are populated based on the data definition selected when creating the new assessment.
-From this tab, you can also specify whether these object types' data should actually be assessed and have instances created or should be used only as reference data.
+From this tab, you can also specify whether these object types' data will be cloned or be used as reference data only, and if other assessments can reuse this data.
 Note that you cannot create or configure workflows for object types used as reference data in assessments.
-For more information, see the Assessment Data & Reference Data article.
+For more information, see the Assessment Instances section.